-The 18th edition of FIPP World Magazine Trends 2012-13 is available in print, digital and Excel editions.
-Published by FIPP, the worldwide magazine media association, Trends is the annual monitor of the magazine media, country-by-country, region-by-region and globally.
-Data is provided by ZenithOptimedia, PricewaterhouseCoopers, Wilkofsky Gruen Associates, FIPP national associations, publishers and industry experts with consultant editors World Newsmedia Network (WNMN).
+The 19th edition of FIPP World Magazine Trends 2013-14 is available in print, digital and Excel editions.
+Published by FIPP - the worldwide magazine media association, Trends is the annual monitor of the magazine media, country-by-country, region-by-region and globally.
+Data is provided by ZenithOptimedia, PricewaterhouseCoopers, FIPP national associations, publishers and industry experts.

 Other key trends include: